ToolForge

 Is Zakat on gross or net wealth?

-Zakat is calculated on your NET wealth.
-You should sum up all your zakatable assets and subtract your short-term liabilities (outstanding bills, immediate loan repayments).
-The resulting net figure is what you apply the 2.5% rate to.
+Zakat is calculated on your net wealth.
+You sum all your zakatable assets (cash, gold, stocks, business inventory) and subtract your immediate liabilities/debts.
+You then apply the 2.5% rate to the remaining net figure.

-Yes, it is permissible to pay your Zakat in installments throughout the year, as long as the total amount due is paid by the end of your Zakat year.
-Many people find it easier to set aside a monthly amount than to pay a large lump sum.
+Yes.
+It is permissible to prepay your Zakat in monthly or regular installments throughout the year, provided that the full amount due is completed by the end of your Zakat anniversary.

-Does Zakat apply to my pension or EOBI?
+Does Zakat apply to retirement accounts or pensions?

-Don't leave your religious obligations to guesswork.
-Use our free, private, and accurate calculator to get your Zakat figure in seconds.
+Use our free, private, and precise calculator to determine your exact Zakat obligation in seconds.

 Written by Abid Niazi